Helium0/OpenCartProject/README.md

 # More about project
 I have been learning Java since February 2024.
 As we all know nothing teach more as own projects where we can implement new things and examine our knowledge.
-Here I was able to connect to the data base and write some tests for example create user on UI and check if created user appear on DB :satisfied:
+Here I was able to connect to the data base and write some tests for example create user on UI and check if created user appears on DB :satisfied:

 ![2024-11-30_22h09_42](https://github.com/user-attachments/assets/59019abe-437b-472e-91b2-5a6b5ae2228f)